 Winter driving means encountering rain, sleet and snow in longer periods of darkness.
 Therefore, you’re going to be dependent on your lights quite often.
 You’ll also be in greater danger if they aren’t working.
 Before the harshness of winter arrives, ensure your headlights, fog lights, indicators, reversing lights and brake lights are all working.
 Once you know they’re in good condition, give them a thorough clean with window wash or for particular stubborn stains, rub in some toothpaste, let it rest a couple of minutes and wipe away.

-You may not need everything in this emergency kit checklist, but you might be glad of these items should you find yourself stranded in the thick of winter:
+You may not need everything in this emergency kit checklist, but you'll be glad of the emergency items if you do find yourself stranded in the thick of winter: